-Fellowship Hall offers comprehensive gender responsive treatment for alcoholism and drug addiction in a safe, supportive environment.
+Fellowship Hall offers comprehensive gender responsive treatment for substance use disorder in a safe, supportive environment.
 We recognize that those suffering with alcoholism and addiction are also burdened with despair, anxiety anger, depression, loss of hope as well as other mental and emotional issues, including wounds from unresolved trauma or grief that has contributed to their addictive behaviors.
 Our guests are assessed using a multifaceted approach; we treat our guests holistically, emotionally, physically, and spiritually.
 Our founders believed it was our privilege to help those suffering from substance use disorder, hence our use of the word guests for those who seek treatment at Fellowship Hall.

 When a guest enters residential treatment, they are assessed by our medical team and a plan is developed for their detox needs.
 The average guest spends 1-5 days detoxing under 24/7 medical monitoring.
 During this time they are also participating in therapeutic programming.
 This allows guests to seamlessly continue their treatment process as they complete their detox.
 Fellowship Hall offers detoxification services only as part of a full treatment experience.

 Our Primary program includes therapeutic assessment, individualized treatment plan development, individual counseling, group therapy, a grief group for those experiencing unresolved loss, a week long recovery management track for those who have had a relapse where they can autopsy the relapse and identify signs/symptoms of relapse patterns so they can more effectively manage their recovery, psycho-educational lectures, recovery skill building, biofeedback, as well as an activities program and yoga classes.
 The average guest spends 3-6 weeks in residential treatment based on individual needs determined by the treatment team.
 The goal of residential treatment is to allow individuals, whose lives have been disrupted by alcohol or drug use, to physically and emotionally stabilize so they can begin to learn important skills for recovery.